-You can do some basic keyword research on Ubersuggest.
-Although that tool was completely free earlier now in the free plan it has only some basic features.
+You can do some basic keyword research in Ubersuggest.
+Although the tool was completely free earlier, now in the free plan it has some basic features only

-The interface is very intuitive and results are shown based on search volume, competition, It also shows keyword suggestions for images, shopping, and Youtube.
+The interface is very intuitive and results are shown based on search volume, and competition.
+It also shows keyword suggestions for images, shopping, and Youtube.

 Conclusion: Best Free Keyword Research Tool

-Although the number of free keyword research tools is limited and all provide limited features but for beginners, these are the best tools.
+Although the number of free keyword research tools is limited and all provide limited features, for beginners, these are the best tools.

 Once a blog gets popular and you get enough earnings then probably you might have to look for paid tools that offer many more features than free tools.